pricej8x2/short-app-challenge/README.md

 # Considerations

 * It could be beneficial to create a descending index on the click_count column to improve performance for when the user attempts to retrieve the top 100 most frequently accessed short codes.
-This would depend on the frequency of updates to click_count versus the frequency of the requests to the top 100 most frequencly accessed short codes endpoint as well as the number of rows already within the table.
+This would depend on the frequency of updates to click_count versus the frequency of the requests to the top 100 most frequently accessed short codes endpoint as well as the number of rows already within the table.

 * If implemented correctly, a caching implementation would improve response times from the index endpoint as well.

 # Comments

 * The 'has a list of the top 100 urls' spec test contained a reference to 'urls' and the challenge notes suggested that the index route should return the top 100 most frequently accessed short codes.
-As a result, I adhered to the challenge despite this discrepency.
+As a result, I adhered to the challenge despite this discrepancy.

 * I did some research and identified that a :moved_permanently status is what popular URL shorteners like bit.ly return for the redirection HTTP status code.